 - Determine a strategy to strengthen the Parks financial position.

 A sustainable economic climate that fosters low poverty, affordable options for quality housing and wage levels that allow the opportunity for people to participate in quality of life endeavors.

-- Enhance Springfield’s potential as a regional tourism hub for both traditional and sports tourism
+- Enhance Springfield’s potential as a regional hub for business, transportation, culture, education, faith and both traditional and sports tourism

 - Improve the efficiency and value of the development process